Achieving a Healthy Weight

 On cold winter mornings, you can use boiled water with a stick of cinnamon (cooled down a little) and replace the cucumber with a slice or two of orange or mandarin.

 Hydration should be as intermittent as eating.
 Throughout the day, avoid sipping ahead of thirst, as that does not hydrate the body properly at any one time, and may result in the loss of valuable sodium in the blood - and remember to always drink after exercise, not during.
-Rather drink fully when thirsty, and enjoy adding fruits, vegetables and herbs to your drinking water - such as lemon, lime, grapefruit, orange, cucumber, pineapple, and mint.
+Rather drink fully when thirsty, and enjoy adding fruits, vegetables and herbs to your drinking water - such as lemon, lime, grapefruit, orange, cucumber, pineapple, and mint, not forgetting that pinch of salt!
 Drink a glass of this electrolyte-rich water before meals as well.

 It is generally recommended to drink between 6-8 tall glasses of water per day, however the best guideline is - as long as you are drinking water when you feel thirsty and include plenty of water-rich and electrolyte-rich foods to your diet, you will remain hydrated.